 Net cash used in investing activities relates primarily to the purchase of property and equipment.
 The increase in property and equipment purchases of \$316,000 for the year ended December 31, 2012 compared to \$182,000 for the year ended December 31, 2011 was the result of purchases of additional laboratory equipment due to the expansion of our research and development activities in 2012.
-The decrease from \$238,000 in the nine months ended September 30, 2012 to \$70,000 in the nine months ended September 30, 2013 resulted from fewer purchases of laboratory equipment in 2013.
+The decrease from \$316,000 for the year ended December 31, 2013 resulted from fewer purchases of laboratory equipment in 2013.